Education

 The St. Olaf Teacher Education Program is approved by the Minnesota Professional Educator Licensing and Standards Board (PELSB) to recommend its graduates for teaching licensure in Minnesota.
 To be eligible for a teaching license through St. Olaf, students must meet the PELSB requirements of their teaching content area (English, mathematics, music, social studies, etc.), complete a major in this same content area (except for ESL licensure candidates who can complete any major at the College), complete all B.A. or B.M. requirements, and complete all required Education courses and experiences (see requirements tab).

 The Higher Education Act, Title II, Section 207, requires all institutions that prepare teachers to report pass rates on state licensing tests.
-In Minnesota, teacher candidates are required to pass tests in pedagogy and content area.
+In Minnesota, teacher candidates are no longer required to pass tests in pedagogy and content area.
 Testing requirements may differ for students seeking licensure in other states; students should contact Nancy Veverka, Director of Field Experiences and Licensure, for assistance in working with the teacher licensure agency in those states.

 Note: Because of periodic changes in licensure requirements, students should maintain frequent contact with the Education Department regarding their program.